Learn

 2024-04-23 13:34:47 [✔] EKS cluster "my-cluster" in "eu-north-1" region is ready

-Note that giving your cluster the necessary roles and permissions is essential for your SonarQube deployment to function.
+Note that giving your cluster the necessary roles and permissions is essential for your SonarQube Server deployment to function.
 You need Amazon VPC CNI and Amazon EBS to provide networking and create volumes for your cluster, respectively.
 To use them in your cluster, you must create IAM roles with the necessary policies and attach the addon to your cluster.

 Finalizing Database and Cluster Connections